Sustainability

 MEASUREMENT & REPORTING

-For twelve years, we have utilised the DERFA (GHG) protocol for our emissions impact measurement and reporting.
+For thirteen years, we have utilised the DERFA GHG Protocol for our emissions impact measurement and reporting.
 The continuous use of the protocol ensures that the Club can benchmark its actions and results year-on-year with the credibility of the protocol in place.

 The Club also measures all its actions and activities across the GHG Scopes 1, 2 and 3.
 This includes measured embodied carbon and retrospective measurement.